neiljethani/neiljethani.github.io/_projects/1_project.markdown

 </div>
 <div class="caption">
 </div>
-REAL-X works by first training a new predictor model to approximate the true probabilty of the target given any subset of features in the input using the same proceduer as EVAL-X.
+REAL-X works by first training a new predictor model to approximate the true probability of the target given any subset of features in the input using the same procedure as EVAL-X.
-REAL-X then trains to the selector model to select minimal feature subsets that maximize an aproximation of the true likelihood of the target given any subset of features.
+REAL-X then trains a selector model to select minimal feature subsets that maximizes the likelihood of the target, as measured by the EVAL-X style predictor model.
 This prevents that the selector model from learning encodings.

 REAL-X accomplishes the following:
-1. Provides *fast* explainations with a single forward pass
+1. Provides *fast* explanations with a single forward pass
-2. Maximizes the explaination *fidelity*
+2. Maximizes explanation *fidelity/accuracy*
-3. Provides *simple* explainations by selecting the minimal set of important features.
+3. Provides *simple* explanations by selecting the minimal set of important features.

 ## Do REAL-X and EVAL-X Really Work?

 Before we can even think about using REAL-X and EVAL-X in the clinic we need to test the following claims:
-1. REAL-X provides fast explainations **without encoding**
+1. REAL-X provides fast explanations **without encoding**
 2. EVAL-X can **detect encoding** issues

-To do so, lets see how REAL-X stacks up againsts other JAMs and see if EVAL-X can detect encodings.
+To do so, lets see how REAL-X stacks up against other JAMs and see if EVAL-X can detect encodings.
 Well take a look at:
 - L2X (Learning to Explain)
 - INVASE
 - BASE-X (Copies REAL-X score function gradient estimation technique REBAR, but is a JAM that learns the selector and predictor models jointly)
 - FULL = A model trained on the full feature set.

-To make the comparision concrete, our goal is to provide *simple* explainations by selecting as few features as possible while retaining our ability to to predict.
+To make the comparison concrete, our goal is to provide *simple* explanations by selecting as few features as possible while retaining our ability to predict.
 Restated...
 - We'll tune each method to select the fewest number of features while ensuring that the accuracy (ACC) is within 5% of the original model.

 ### Evaluation:

 Each AEM we consider first makes selections, then uses those selections to predict the target using is predictor model.
-The predictive performance of the AEM is supposed to provide us with a metric of how good the explainations are.
+The predictive performance of the AEM is supposed to provide us with a metric of how good the explanations are.
-We'll consider the following metrics: area under the reciever operator curve (**AUROC**) and accuracy (**ACC**).
+We'll consider the following metrics: area under the receiver operator curve (**AUROC**) and accuracy (**ACC**).

-We'll also look at the predictions that EVAL-X produces given each method's explainations.
+We'll also look at the predictions that EVAL-X produces given each method's explanations.
 Lets denote these metrics with a prefix "e": **eAUROC** and **eACC**.

 > If the AEM is encoding, then we would expect *high* AUROC/ACC and *low* eAUROC/eACC.

 Now lets see how well each method is able to explain Chest X-Rays.

-### Cardiomegally Classification from Chest X-Rays
+### Cardiomegaly Classification from Chest X-Rays

-Cardiomegaly is characterized by an enlarged heart, and can be diagnosed by measuring the maximal horizontal diameter of the heart relative to that of the chest cavity and assessing the contour of the heart.
+Cardiomegaly is characterized by an enlarged heart and can be diagnosed by measuring the maximal horizontal diameter of the heart relative to that of the chest cavity and assessing the contour of the heart.
 Given this, we expect to see selections that establish the margins of the heart and chest cavity.

 We used the **The NIH ChestX-ray8 Dataset**